NwekeChidi/Udacity_MLND_Capstone_Project/README.md

 ## To test out the web app
-Firt copy the model artefacts saved as "model_transfer.pt" which you created by running the cells in the notebook to the "models" folder inside the "capstone_dog_app" folder.
+First copy the model artefacts saved as "model_transfer.pt" which you created by running the cells in the notebook to the "models" folder inside the "capstone_dog_app" folder.

 Launch your command prompt, then set up and activate a virtual environment